mallabe/n8n-nodes-mallabe-barcodes/README.md

 1. Install n8n globally using https://docs.n8n.io/integrations/creating-nodes/test/run-node-locally/
 2. Run `nvm use` to use the correct node version in the node folder.
 3. Run `pnpm install` in the node folder.
-4. Run `pnpm link n8n-nodes-mallabe-images --global` to register as package
+4. Run `pnpm link --global` to register as package.
-5. Run `pnpm run build` whenever you make changes to the node
+5. Run `pnpm run build` whenever you make changes to the node.
 6. Run `cd ~/.n8n`
 7. Stop n8n if it was already running.
-8. Run `pnpm link n8n-nodes-mallabe-images` in n8n folder
+8. Run `pnpm link --global n8n-nodes-mallabe-barcodes` in n8n `custom` folder.
 9. Run `n8n start`

 Note: if you like to watch the development instead of rebuilding every time, use `npm run dev`.